TinoTheGiant/TinoTheGiant/README.md

 ## 🚀 About Me

-- 🔭 I'm currently pursuing two Associate's degrees in Web Development and Networking at JCCC.
+- 🔭 I'm currently pursuing an Associate's degree in Networking at JCCC.
 - I create data visualizations and post them to Blue Sky.
 - I participate in Kaggle competitions
 - I build websites for fun